-Nesreen has served as the PG program coordinator for 6 years fostering an enriching environment for the youth and community members..
-Her management, business, and interpersonal skills have tremendously developed with this new position.
-Also, GapBuster youth have taught her that patience is the key to success and you can never stop learning especially from children.
-Furthermore, Nesreen hopes that being the leader of GapBuster, Inc. will allow her to successfully manage a business and continue to work avidly with the GapBuster youth.
+Nesreen has served as the Director of Youth Programs for 8 years, fostering an enriching environment for the youth and community members.
+Her management, business, and interpersonal skills have tremendously developed with this position.
+GapBuster youth have also taught her that patience is the key to success and you can never stop learning, especially from children.
+Furthermore, Nesreen hopes that being the leader of GapBuster, Inc. will assist her in successfully managing her business, Queen Kush Products, and continue to work avidly with the GapBuster youth.

 Gail Davis supports our administrative work with GapBuster, Inc. Gail has decades of professional background after earning a BS focused in Business Administration and an MS in Human Resources Management from the University of Maryland University College.
 Gail’s coordination of our teams and community relations is critical to our ability to provide success to youth and family.
 Gail is an Experienced Real Estate Agent with a demonstrated history of working in the real estate industry.
 Licensed in Maryland and the District of Columbia.
 Skilled in negotiation, traditional sales/short sales, rentals, real estate transactions for owner-occupants and investors.

 Brittney Alexander is our Administrative and Program Assistant.
 She received her Bachelors of Science degree in Electrical Engineering at the National Treasure Morgan State University located in Baltimore, Maryland.
 She is also a proud member of Sigma Gamma Rho Sorority Incorporated.
 Brittney is also the owner and baker of Sweet Intentions Bakery.
 With her strong desire and love for her community, she has dedicated her life to making sure that she not only gives back to her community but that also leaves a positive impact through leadership, education, culinary and entrepreneurship.